| |

 Chapter 4: Local Property Tax from the Revenue and Taxation

-Reference Book 2003.
+Reference Book 2015.
+Page 163.
 Assembly Committee on Revenue and Taxation.

 Thorough review of the history, rules, administration, collection